Vonshad/Offensive_Sec/writeups/tomghost.md

 Now, there are a few things I want to point out on this screenshot.
 First off, we are in as a low privileged user, Skyfuck.
 Regardless of his dubious choice of username, he is very helpful to us and keeps important files on his home directory : `credential.pgp` and `tryhackme.asc`.

-While I could waste a bit of time showing you the results of the enumeration for Skyfuck, the real way in is the one described above.
+While I could waste a bit of time showing you the results of the enumeration for Skyfuck, the intended way in is the one described above.

 #### Attempt 1 : Reading the credential.pgp file